 DUI Evaluations or Assessments: It’s not about passing or failing

-Whether it’s for drugs or alcohol use, your arrest for driving under the influence in northwestern Washington means you must undergo a court-ordered DUI evaluation or assessment.
-The purpose of this proven clinical assessment is to appraise whether drugs or alcohol are problems in your life.
+Whether it’s for drug or alcohol use, your arrest for driving under the influence in northwestern Washington means you must undergo a court-ordered DUI evaluation or assessment.
+The purpose of this proven clinical assessment is to appraise whether drugs or alcohol are a problem in your life.

 If you feel resistant towards being evaluated, you’re not alone.
 Rest assured, we here at Associated Behavioral Health are known for fair and accurate assessments.
 We understand the very suggestion you need evaluation for a drinking or drug problem is distressing.
 Your instincts to evade the ‘label’ are natural.
 However, we’ve never had a client who has regretted getting help early.
 We’ve seen many who wished intervention had come earlier.
 We have 4 convenient Puget Sound locations in West Seattle, North Seattle, Kent & Bellevue, so that you have an evaluation facility near you.